-He created Ethereum in late 2013 to do things which Bitcoin couldn’t do, and formally announced it at The North American Bitcoin Conference in Miami, USA in January 2014.
+He created Ethereum in late 2013 to do things which Bitcoin couldn’t do and formally announced it at The North American Bitcoin Conference in Miami, the USA in January 2014.

 Ethereum was not built to be a mere cryptocurrency.
 Rather, it is meant to be a hub where you can code, run, and execute DApps and smart contracts.